kongr45gpen/arduino-christmas/README.md

 # arduino-christmas
-Christmas lights powered by an Ardunio and a TLC5940
+Christmas LED lights powered by an Arduino and a TLC5940